zhiyuancui/Creative-AIGC-Suite/README.md

 Creative Assistant is a virtual assistant designed to intelligently collaborate with advertisers, creative partners and content creators on creative direction.
 The Assistant draws information from a wealth of creative knowledge to provide quality responses covering creative inspiration, insights, script generation and refinement, best practices and solution recommendations.

+### Creative Studio
+Creative Studio is an AI-powered video generation platform that generates videos in minutes from minimal user inputs.
+Turn your product information or URL into a video in minutes, add a digital avatar to narrative your video script, or localize your existing videos into new languages by using translation and dubbing capabilities.

 ### Build

 ```shell script